March 2016 – June 2020

 - Actively participated to transition from AWS EC2 to AWS RDS for the PostgreSQL databases which helped to reduce AWS costs as well as database management.
 A good team communication and proper planning helped us as a team to deliver the results in a timely manner without any issues.

-- Worked on upgrading Ruby on Rails from 4.2 to 5.x where I was prioritizing to fix front-end and back-end errors due to broken packages.
+- Worked on upgrading Ruby on Rails for the core CMS application from 4.2 to 5.x where I took ownership of fixing front-end and back-end errors due to broken packages.
 With an upgraded platform, the developers were able to use the latest and secure software libraries and code which helped the platform to be future-proof.

 - Actively participated design and implementation of robust opening hours sub-system where users can enter opening hours in plain English and the system converts it to an object format.
 As a result the system is capable to provide rich opening hours information to book publishing formats, mobile apps and LP website.